We are looking for community based farmers with big goals to transform their farms and local food systems.

 This week-long program offered during the slow months of winter invites farmers to be rejuvenated and workshop individual growth plans, refine strategies, and identify and implement resources into an actionable plan that can transform their operations and livelihoods.

-Our definition of Climate Smart Agriculture includes farming practices that focus on healthy soil, transitioning acres from conventional to organic and regenerative, reducing tillage, reducing the dependence on herbicides and fertilizers, and seeing farming as a way to mitigate climate change.
-We seek further businesses that are invested in community wellbeing and planetary stewardship.
+• Our definition of Community Based Agriculture includes farming practices that focus on healthy soil and community wellbeing.
+We focus on smart economical practices which include transitioning acres from conventional to regenerative, reducing tillage, reducing the dependence on herbicides and fertilizers, and seeing farming as a way to support planetary health.
+We seek further businesses that are invested in community wellbeing, ensure regional food security and planetary stewardship.